Tenato logo

 ceramic piggy bank

-Pricing can be one of the most difficult aspects of marketing any business.
+Pricing can be one of the most difficult aspects of business strategy, so our team at Tenato wanted to share a reliable process for how to set prices.
 That’s because asking for any amount of money is both an art and a science, and one for which good training and information is often hard to find.
 We hope you’ll find this short primer helpful.
 Here are 9 basic steps to follow when considering how to price your good or services:

-1. Study your competitors.
-You’ll need to know what they are charging, even if it means spending your money there.
+You’ll need to study exactly what your competitors are charging, even if it means spending your money there.
 You will also need to examine their product/service quality against yours.
 Chart out the quality and pricing on a grid to see how your offerings compare.

 With all this in mind, be certain to have your marketing “ducks in a row.”
 That is, be able to show the value you are providing, and make the product’s appearance and marketing match its price.
 If you are pricing high, you’d better look the part.
 If you’re pricing low, everything had better look efficient and no-frills.
 Practice explaining your price to your staff, partners, associates, friends, or family – see if they believe the numbers makes sense.
 If so, you’re there.
 If not, find out why – is it how you sell it?
 Is it because you seem unsure?
 Practice it until you feel solid, and fair about presenting it, and until those listening feel convinced.
 And if you need more help on selling or presenting a price, give us a call…we’re here to help!